CLICK HERE TO LEARN HOW TO REGISTER

 Hamilton-Wentworth District School Board (HWDSB) schools are exciting, enriching places where children learn to explore the world, solve problems and make friends.

 Your child is eligible for the two-year Kindergarten program in the calendar year that they turn four or five.
+Your child must attend school if they are age six by September 1.
+Visit Find My School�to find your home school.

 What is Kindergarten?

 Kindergarten is a two-year, full-day program that helps children get the best possible start in school.
 Your child will be challenged and encouraged to do their very best.
 Our caring team of educators is with them every step of the way!
 Our staff are also a great resource for you to talk with.
+Learn more in our Countdown to Kindergarten handbook.

 Why is Kindergarten important?

-- Early learning experiences are crucial to the future well-being of children
+• Early learning experiences are crucial to the future well-being of children.

-- Early interactions affect the way connections are made in the brain
+• Early interactions affect the way connections are made in the brain.

-- A solid foundation for reading and math must be built
+• A solid foundation for reading and math must be built.

-- Children build skills through developmentally appropriate play-based experiences
+• Children build skills through developmentally appropriate play-based experiences.

 Registering students who require Specialized Services

 Children enter Kindergarten with various needs and abilities.
-We want all children to have a positive and seamless transition to school.
+We want all children to have a positive and seamless entry to school.�Click here to learn more about Entry to School.

 If you are registering a child requiring specialized services or supports, please complete the HWDSB registration form and the Tell Us About Your Child form.